Mountain-Programmer/AlwaysOnTop/README.md

 # AlwaysOnTop
 Simple, Easy, Free to use console app to make windows stay on top of other windows so they can always be viewed, no matter what you are doing.
-[Targets Microsoft Windows applications]
+[For windows only]

 # How to use
 Compile with MSVC/Visual Studio